votechain/ballot-stats/README.md

-# ballot-stats
-Ballot stats during and after the voting.
+Ballot-stats for during and after the voting process.